harg74/ML_ZoomCamp_2022/midterm_project/README.md

 ![bento_containerize](resources/containerize.png)

-When it finishes, it will provide your Docker image with a command to run it. from your terminal run it: docker run -it --rm -p 3000:3000 credit_risk_classifier:dhwfcmspag6llahg
+When it finishes, it will provide your Docker image with a command to run it. from your terminal run it: `docker run -it --rm -p 3000:3000 <tag of your containerized image>`

 ![runit](resources/runit.png)